Srikar29M/Heart-Disease-Prediction-ML/README.md

 - `thal`: Thalassemia (1 = normal; 2 = fixed defect; 3 = reversable defect)
 - `target`: Presence of heart disease (1 = disease; 0 = no disease)

+ - The heart disease prediction project uses machine learning techniques to identify individuals at risk of heart disease based on health-related factors.
+- A comprehensive dataset is utilized, including attributes such as age, gender, blood pressure, cholesterol levels, and other clinical parameters.
+- The project analyzes patterns and correlations within the data to understand the factors contributing to heart disease.
+- Various machine learning models, such as Logistic Regression, Decision Trees, and Random Forests, are applied to predict the likelihood of heart disease occurrence.
+- Data preprocessing and exploratory analysis are conducted to ensure that the models are trained on relevant and clean data.
+- The effectiveness of each model is evaluated using metrics like accuracy and F1-score to provide insights into their predictive performance.
+- The project aims to assist healthcare professionals in making informed decisions, leading to earlier interventions and better patient outcomes.
+- The results highlight the potential of predictive analytics in healthcare, showcasing how technology can enhance medical diagnostics.
+- This project contributes to improving patient care and emphasizes the importance of data-driven approaches in healthcare.
+- Overall, the heart disease prediction project demonstrates the intersection of technology and healthcare, aiming for a positive impact on patient health.

 # Heart Disease Prediction Data Visualization